 Nestled inside Esmé Hotel, this casual chic Mediterranean under the talented vision of chef Nano Crespo offers a skirt steak with bearnaise sauce and hand-cut fries.

 Also featured in:

-Novecento considers itself a blend of Argentine, European, and Pan Latin, but take note of the Argentine influence, in particular, the grilled meats.
-Enjoy shareable platters like the parilla (grill) or order up a Argentine cut of meat like the entraña (skirt steak), vacío (flap steak), ojo de bife (ribeye), or lomo (filet mignon).
+Novecento blends Argentine, European, and Pan Latin influences, with Argentine cuisine dominating the menu offerings.
+Grilled meats, a staple of Argentine fare, take the spotlight.
+Enjoy shareable platters like the parilla (grill) or order up an Argentine cut of beef like the entraña (skirt steak), vacío (flap steak), ojo de bife (ribeye), or lomo (filet mignon).
 Voracious eaters should go for the gaucho (36-oz. bone-in ribeye).